Git-Harshit/Quick-Notes/README.md

 ---

-This project is currently under development and is available in a pre-ready state.
+This project is currently under development and is available in a ready state.
 Contributions of all kind are welcome to this project.
 Go ahead and start a discussion, raise an issue or create a Pull Request. :rocket: